-Marburg virus disease has an incubation period ranging from 2–21 days (usually 5–10 days).
-The disease is characterized by a sudden onset of high fever, headache and general malaise.
-Gastrointestinal symptoms usually appear by the third day (nausea, vomiting, abdominal pain and watery diarrhoea).
+The disease is characterised by a sudden onset of high fever, headache, and general malaise.
+Gastrointestinal symptoms usually appear by the third day (nausea, vomiting, abdominal pain, and watery diarrhoea).
 Approximately five to seven days after the onset of symptoms, patients may exhibit a maculopapular non-itchy rash mostly on their trunk.
-In severe cases, the central nervous system is involved with confusion, irritability or decreased level of consciousness.
+In severe cases, the central nervous system is involved with confusion, irritability, or decreased level of consciousness.
 Severe haemorrhagic manifestations are observed in many patients.
 A weighted CFR of 53.8% [95% CI (26.0–80.0%)] has been estimated for Marburg virus disease, but with substantial heterogeneity across outbreaks .

-For both diseases, the spillover from animal to human is a rare event, but subsequent human-to-human transmission can sustain large outbreaks.
-The typical incubation period for both Ebola and Marburg viruses ranges from 2–21 days.
-The mean of the incubation period of Ebola virus disease has been estimated for past outbreaks at 6.3 days .
+For both diseases, a spillover from animal to human is a rare event, but subsequent human-to-human transmission can sustain large outbreaks.
+The typical incubation period for both Ebola and Marburg viruses ranges from two to 21 days.
+The mean of the incubation period of Ebola virus disease has been estimated for previous outbreaks at 6.3 days .
 Short incubation periods are likely due to exposure to highly contaminated materials (e.g. occupational exposure through needle-stick injuries).